tinyMLx/tinyMLx.github.io/index.md

   overlay_filter: "0.5"
   overlay_image: /assets/images/banner.jpg
   actions:
-    - label: "Take a Free Online Course to Learn More"
+    - label: "Take a Free Course or Teach Your Own"
-      url: "#courses"
-    - label: "Build and Teach your own Course"
-      url: "#teach"
+      url: "/courses"
-    - label: "Explore our Working Groups"
+    - label: "Explore our 4D Academic Network"
+      url: "/4D"
+    - label: "Attend our SciTinyML Workshop"
+      url: "/SciTinyML"
+    - label: "View our Research Projects"
+      url: "/research"
+    - label: "Learn More About Us"
-      url: "#workingGroups"
+      url: "/team"
   caption: ""
-excerpt: "We are an international group of academics and industry professionals working to improve global access to educational materials for the cutting-edge field of TinyML.
+# excerpt: "We are an international group of academics and industry professionals working to improve global access to educational materials for the cutting-edge field of TinyML.
 TinyML brings the transformative power of machine learning (ML) to the performance- and power-constrained domain of embedded systems.
 Successful deployment in this field requires knowledge of applications, algorithms, hardware, and software.
 TinyMLedu is hosted by the Harvard John A. Paulson School of Engineering and Applied Sciences in collaboration with the tinyML Foundation."

 sponsors_intro:
   - title: "Thanks to all of our sponsors!"